Plyrolith/teerex/README.md

 ## Config Parameters
 Use these parameters in your website's `config.toml` to customize the theme.

-- `banner`

-  If the site banner displayed on the main page should be different from the title, it can be set with this parameter.

 - `description`

-  If set, this text will appear under the main page banner.
+  If set, this text will appear under the main page banner and be appended to the page title for the main page.

 - `logo`